 Your Diabetes Breakfast Tip

 Whether poached, hard-boiled, fried, or scrambled, you can enjoy your egg however way you like it.
 Take advantage of the carbs and proteins offered by indulging in eggs at least 3 times each week not forgetting that the health of your hen directly affects the health of your egg.
 The eggs of pastured, organic, and free-roaming chicken are the best and can increase the health of your heart.

 If the level of cholesterol is a concern, you can choose to eat the whites instead.
 A whole breakfast is very important for people with diabetes, and eggs can be considered the better option.

-Research shows that including eggs in a diabetic breakfast menu does not pose any adverse effects but improves the management of blood sugars.
+Research shows that including eggs in a diabetic breakfast menu does not pose any adverse effects but improves the management of blood sugar levels.
 You can make your breakfast more nutritious and exciting by adding spinach, tomatoes, and other vegetables.

-In the context of a healthy lifestyle, studies suggest that an egg or two per day can be safely consumed without posing a cardio-vascular disease risk or a spike of glucose in type 2 diabetes.
-In addition to the benefits noted on the consumption of eggs, they can be a healthy alternative to harmful diets such as sugars and processed meats.
+In the context of an active lifestyle, studies suggest that an egg or two per day can be safely consumed without posing a cardio-vascular disease risk or a spike in glucose level in type 2 diabetes.
+In addition to the benefits noted on the consumption of eggs, they can be a wholesome alternative to harmful diets such as sugars and processed meats.